California Cobb Salad gives the classic salad a west coast spin with the addition of crisp cucumber, sweet strawberries, and creamy avocado.

 Today I was stopping to smell the lilacs on a walk around the neighborhood.
-As always, modern travel never ceases to amaze me!
+What a world!

 California Cobb Salad

-At any rate, you can take the girl out of California, but you can’t take the California out of the girl and despite the fact that I’m home sweet home, I seemed to have left my taste buds out west.
-The first thing I did today was walk to the grocery store to get the ingredients for a California Cobb Salad with Tarragon Vinaigrette to make for lunch.
+You can take the girl out of California, but you can’t take the California out of the girl and despite the fact that I’m home sweet home, I seemed to have left my taste buds out west.

-A Cobb Salad normally contains a mixture of meats, cheeses, and vegetables layered over crisp salad greens.
+Pin ItTypically, Cobb Salad contains a mixture of meats, cheeses, and vegetables layered over crisp salad greens.
 To give it a west coast spin I also added cool and breezy ingredients like crisp cucumber, sweet strawberries, and creamy avocado.

-Drizzled with a homemade Tarragon Vinaigrette, this was the best combo of crispy, creamy, sweet, savory – not to mention super filling.
+Drizzled with a homemade Tarragon Vinaigrette, this is the best combo of crispy, creamy, sweet, savory – not to mention super filling.
 This isn’t a boring side salad – this is a MEAL!

 How to Make a California Cobb Salad